 When most people think of vacationing, fun, rest, and relaxation are the first things that come to mind.
 Just because it’s vacation time doesn’t mean you can’t get some exercise in, eat some healthy treats, and have fun while doing it all.
 From boot camp to surf lessons, our itinerary for your health and wellness journey has it all.

 DAY 1: CLASSIC BEACH DAY

 A beach day can be totally relaxing and laid back but there are also dozens of ways to be active and have some fun in the sand and in the surf.
 Buy a beach volleyball and play a doubles match at the Bonnet street access volleyball court in Nags Head or make it more challenging and try to keep the ball in volley in the ocean.
-If you’re in town on July 21st, make sure you make your way to the village of Waves to enjoy Roxy Beach day hosted by REAL Watersports.
+If you’re in town, make sure you make your way to the village of Waves to enjoy Roxy Beach day hosted by REAL Watersports.
 Roxy beach day is a free event where you can learn about kiteboarding, beach yoga, surf lessons and more.

 DAY 2: THE GYM

 Getting motivated to go to the gym is hard enough.
 Having a class outside in the morning on the beach at sunrise makes it a little easier to get out there because, coming from experience, that view is amazing.
 The Gym in Kitty Hawk (yes, this gym is literally titled The Gym) offers Outer Banks Bootcamps that meet Monday through Friday from 5:30 AM to 6:45 AM.
 Don’t let the name boot camp intimidate you.
 The class caters to all fitness level from beginner to advanced.

 DAY 3: LOVIE’S